adaugherity/ievms/README.md

 Resuming Downloads
 ------------------

-~~If one of the comically large files fails to download, the `curl` command used will automatically attempt to resume where it left off.~~ Unfortunately, the modern.IE download servers do not support resume.
+If one of the comically large files fails to download, the `curl` command used will automatically attempt to resume where it left off.

 Reusing XP VMs